CCBlueX/Documentation/md/get-started/usage/clickgui.md

 To close the ClickGUI:

-- Press **RIGHT SHIFT** again, or
+- Press **ESC**.
-- Use the same keybind you used to open it.

-Once closed, you are back in the game or main menu with your modules running according to the configuration you just set up.
+Once closed, you are back in the game or main menu with your configured hacks.